-HP recommends starting with a minimum of one full Moonshot 1500 chassis, with 45 compute nodes.
-To provide high availability, start with a minimum of two SL4500 chassis, with a total of four storage nodes in order to provide the redundancy that comes with the default replication factor of three.
+HP recommends starting with a minimum of two full Moonshot 1500 chassis, with 45 compute nodes on each.
+To provide high availability, you should start with a minimum of three SL4500 chassis, with a total of six storage nodes in order to provide the redundancy that comes with the default replication factor of three.